 In the context of a civil lawsuit in California state court (LA County) about how long (in terms of number of days or weeks) does it take for a judgment-creditor to obtain and enforce a levy of a judgment-debtor's assets, namely their bank account?

 Can the judgment-creditor simply take a copy of the court order, go to the judgment debtor's bank and demand that the bank withdraw funds?

-Also, what about the time it takes the judgment-creditor to locate the judgment-debtor's bank account(s)?
+Or is there a separate process that the judgment-creditor must take in order to obtain and enforce a levy?
+If so, how long does that process typically take?
+Including having the sheriff take the judgment etc.Also, what about the time it takes the judgment-creditor to locate the judgment-debtor's bank account(s)?
 If the debtor never tells them which bank he uses, doesn't it take a while for the creditor to find that bank?
 Or is it instantly/easily learned by some sort of social security number search?